-When you spot a well-kitted 4WD, fully equipped with off-road tires, aftermarket bumpers, LED lights and a Rooftop Tent, one has to admit, it looks pretty impressive and ready to conquer anything mother-nature can throw at it.
-So the age-old question about roof-top tents has many trains of thought and the final answer might just surprise you.
+When you spot a well-kitted 4WD, fully equipped with chunky off-road tires, aftermarket bumpers, LED lights, and a Rooftop Tent, one has to admit, it looks pretty impressive and ready to conquer just about anything from mother nature to the apocalypse.
+So what advantages does a rooftop tent offer over a traditional ground tent?
 Today we will cover the pros and cons of owning a rooftop tent vs a ground tent and which one is best for your application.

-Rooftop tents are worth the expense because it offers convenience, safety, and comfort.
+Rooftop tents are worth the expense because it offers convenience, safety, and faster setup times.
 They prevent ground-dwelling critters and small game from entering your tent at night.
-Rooftop tents set up within minutes and save you the hassle of packing in mattresses, sleeping bags and pillows since bedding can be left inside when it is closed.
+Rooftop sets up within a short few minutes and saves you the hassle of packing in mattresses, sleeping bags, and pillows since bedding can be left inside when it is closed.
 RTT’s also free up valuable space inside your vehicle for other essential items.
 They are also durable and weather-proof!

 What Are The Advantages and Disadvantages Of A Roof Top Tent?